 MAKING A SOFT SENSORY ROOM

 Creating a soft sensory room can engage users by providing space to engage with their environment and react to its stimuli.
 This is especially important for young children, allowing them to "use their creativity while developing their imagination, dexterity, and physical, cognitive, and emotional strength."
-A sensory soft play room should be soft by nature, so that the user can feel as if they are in a comfortable, safe space where they can focus on playing, interacting and learning.
+Soft play rooms should be soft by nature so that the user can feel as if they are in a comfortable, safe space where they can focus on playing, interacting and learning.

 Considerations when designing your Sensory Soft Play Room

-- Flooring is very important part in creating an effective sensory soft play room.
+- Flooring is a very important part of creating an effective sensory soft play room.
 Your flooring should be soft so that everyone can sit and relax on it, a key part of the sensory room experience.
-This can be grounding, and helps users to feel safe and comfortable.
+This can be grounding and helps users to feel safe and comfortable.
 We recommend that all users take off their shoes including any facilitators or supervisors.
 This adds to the experience, whilst keeping the room clean and preventing damage.